OrdoFlammae/cudd/README.md

 The `--with-system-qsort` option requests use of the qsort from the standard library instead of the portable one shipped with CUDD.
 This option is provided for backward compatibility and is not otherwise recommended.
-Some of the tests of "make check" may fail with the system qsort because variable orders may be generated that are different from the reference ones.
+Some of the tests of `make check` may fail with the system qsort because variable orders may be generated that are different from the reference ones.